Fixed interest rate loan

 A fixed interest rate loan is a loan where the interest rate doesn't fluctuate during the fixed rate period of the loan.
-This allows the borrower to accurately predict their future payments.
+During this fixed-rate period, the borrower’s interest payments do not change, allowing future repayments to be predicted with a high degree of certainty.
 Variable rate loans, by contrast, are anchored to the prevailing discount rate.

-A fixed interest rate is as exactly as it sounds - a specific, fixed interest tied to a loan or a line of credit that must be repaid, along with the principal.
-A fixed rate is the most common form of interest for consumers, as they are easy to calculate, easy to understand, and stable - both the borrower and the lender know exactly what interest rate obligations are tied to a loan or credit account.
+A fixed interest rate is a specific, fixed interest tied to a loan or a line of credit that must be repaid, along with the principal.

+A fixed rate is the most common form of interest for consumers, as they are easy to calculate, easy to understand, and stable – both the borrower and the lender know exactly what interest rate obligations are tied to a loan or credit account.

+Mechanism and repayment

+Under a fixed interest rate arrangement, the interest charged on the loan principal remains unchanged for the duration of the fixed period.
 For example, consider a loan of $10,000 from a bank to a borrower.
-Given a fixed interest rate of 5%, the actual cost of the loan, with principal and interest combined, is $10,500.This is the amount that must be paid back by the borrower.
+Given a fixed interest rate of 5%, the actual cost of the loan, with principal and interest combined, is $10,500.
+This is the amount that must be paid back by the borrower.

 A fixed interest rate is based on the lender's assumptions about the average discount rate over the fixed rate period.
 For example, when the discount rate is historically low, fixed rates are normally higher than variable rates because interest rates are more likely to rise during the fixed rate period.
 Conversely, when interest rates are historically high, lenders normally offer a discount to borrowers to fix their interest rate over time, as rates are more likely to fall during the fixed rate period.